Copyleaks/Ruby-Plagiarism-Checker/README.md

 UnknownLanguageError | Given OCR language is invalid BadResponseError | Response from API is not 200 code ManagedError | Response contains Copyleaks managed error code (see list [here](https://api.copyleaks.com/Documentation/ErrorList))

-##Examples

-For a fast testing, launch the script `examples/main.rb` and just change the email and api_key values to your own.

 ## Read more